 If you are interested in celebrating Chinese New Year alongside your Chinese friends and colleagues, or if you simply want to learn more about Chinese culture, there are some easy things you can do to make the workplace and/or home and more culturally-inclusive, culturally-aware and festive for those celebrating.

 - Recognise that Chinese New Year is celebrated in many different parts of Asia, so unless you are speaking directly to a Chinese person, saying “Happy Lunar New Year” as opposed to “Happy Chinese New Year” is more all-encompassing and inclusive.

 - Some popular Chinese New Year Greetings this year, which can be used in emails, letters or in person conversations, are as follows:

 - xīn nián kuài lè (新年快乐) or Happy New Year

 - Enjoy a Chinese meal or potluck.
-Some must-have dishes include Chinese Dumplings, Spring Rolls, Noodles and if you can find it – rice cake!
+Some must-have dishes include Chinese Dumplings, Spring Rolls, Noodles and if you can find it – sticky rice cake!

 - Be sensitive to the fact that some people might not celebrate Lunar New Year.
 Perhaps they are already a seventh generation New Zealander who is no longer connected with their Chinese/Asian roots, perhaps they were not raised in a Chinese/Asian household despite looking Chinese/Asian, or perhaps for some other personal reason.
-This is a time of the year to demonstrate one’s cultural-awareness, but part of being culturally-aware is to recognize that not every Chinese/Asian person is the same; and therefore, we should not to make anyone feel awkward about or uncomfortable with our cultural-enthusiasm.
+This is a time of the year to demonstrate one’s cultural-awareness, but part of being culturally-aware is to recognise that not every Chinese/Asian person is the same; and therefore, we should not to make anyone feel awkward about or uncomfortable with our cultural-enthusiasm.